bryanwokich/sound-dialogs/README.md

 ## 1. Description
 This phonegap plugin provides some dialogs for iOS and Android that are not available in the standard cordova plugins.
 These include:
-* Password Dialog: Alert with callbacks that will show allow you to collect an obfuscated password.
+* Password Dialog: Collect an obfuscated password.
 * Filtered Radio: Provide a list and the user will get a filterable dialog.
 Select one.

 ## 2. Installation